Applications open: March 2019

 Patient public involvement in the project is strongly encouraged, where appropriate.

 - A brief curriculum vitae.
 This should NOT include a photograph of the applicant.

 - Letter(s) of support from the project supervisor(s) at the centre(s) at which the project is to be undertaken.

 An assessment panel nominated by The Royal College of Radiologists will consider applications.
 The decision of the assessment panel is final and binding.
-It is intended that the assessors’ recommendations are reported to the Specialty Training Board for approval.
+It is intended that the assessors’ recommendations are reported to the Academic Committee for approval.
 Applicants will be informed of the outcome of their application as soon as possible after this has taken place.

 Please note that an applicant may apply for only ONE of the following awards in any given year: Kodak Radiology Fund Bursary – Research; Kodak Research Fund Scholarship; Constance Thornton Fellowship; Pump Priming Grant.
 The assessment panel reserves the right to move an application into another award category if appropriate.

 Any enquiries should be directed to firstname.lastname@example.org